Teen Choice Awards 2018 Winners: The Complete List

 Letitia Wright, Black Panther

-Nick Robinson, Love, Simon
+Nick Robinson, Love, Simon — WINNER

 Olivia Cooke, Ready Player One